 To become a Dietitian, you will need a credited university degree in nutrition, a completed internship, and then pass the national exam.
 Here are some good resources.
 Becoming a Dietitian in Canada.
 Becoming a Dietitian in the USA.

-I am planing a trip to Seattle, do you have any recommendations?
+I am planning a trip to Seattle, do you have any recommendations?

 I wrote an article for Expedia describing my favorite places to eat at the Pike Place Market.
-If you want some recommendations for other areas in Seattle, send my an email and I will get back to as soon as possible.
+If you want some recommendations for other areas in Seattle, send my an email and I will get back to as soon as I can.

 What are a few of our favorite restaurants in Seattle?

-Tallulahs, La Cart de Oaxaca, Delancey, The Harvest Vine, Sitka and Spruce, The Whale Wins, Lark, and Wild Ginger are a few of my favorites.
+Tallulahs, La Cart de Oaxaca, Delancey, Sitka and Spruce, The Whale Wins, Lark, Cafe Flora, Odd Fellows, and Wild Ginger are a few of my favorites.